Certifications / Microsoft

 Software Load Balancing (SLB)

-Of course, the resources will themselves be running in virtual machines, so SLB must work with Hyper-V's virtual switch mechanism to ensure that data packets are moved seamlessly between virtual machines.
+Of course, the resources will run in virtual machines, so SLB must work with Hyper-V's virtual switch mechanism to ensure that data packets are moved seamlessly between them.

 RAS Gateway

 When your SDN network has multiple domains, they'll each be connected via a RAS (Remote Access Service) Gateway.
-Using this feature of Server 2016, the SDN network controllers are able to route traffic to the required data center resources, regardless of where the resource is located whether in the same location, in another building across the country, or in a virtual data center in the cloud!
+Using this feature of Server 2016, the SDN network controllers can route traffic to the required data center resources, regardless of where the resource is located—whether in the same location, in another building across the country, or in a virtual data center in the cloud!

 Hyper-V Network Virtualization

-Prior to Microsoft's support of SDN environments, Hyper-V Network Virtualization (HNV) was designed to provide a virtual network also called a VM Network through which virtual machines could communicate with each other.
+Before Microsoft supported SDN environments, Hyper-V Network Virtualization (HNV) was designed to provide a virtual network, also called a VM Network, through which virtual machines could communicate.
 The concept, if not the implementation, has a lot of similarities to software-defined networking.
-Now with Server 2016, Microsoft has moved to ensure compatibility and interoperability with SDN through a number of HNV enhancements:
+Now, with Server 2016, Microsoft has moved to ensure compatibility and interoperability with SDN through several HNV enhancements:

 • Programmable Hyper-V switch: Network Controllers can now push virtual machine policies through the SDN network via a new Hyper-V programmable switch.
 This technology is also used with Microsoft's Azure cloud, ensuring that your SDN network can readily span both cloud and physical data centers.